-Modern Forest Hall

-and College Treasurer (1838-1864).
+8 4 Modern Forest Hall College Treasurer (1838-1864).
 He chose the college's first professor, Caleb Mills, and its first two presidents.
 Hovey was the college's first major fund-raiser, and he oversaw the construction of South Hall and the middle section of Center Hall.
 His son Horace Carter Hovey (W1853) deeded the building to the college in 1898, following the death of his sister Mary Freeman Hovey.
 To make way for the construction of Kane House, in 1900 Hovey Cottage was moved from its original location (marked by the boulder behind Forest Hall) to a site near the present Wolcott Hall.
 In 1952 it was moved to the site where the complex of coaches' offices in Allen Center is now located; in 1965 it was moved to its present location.
-At present, members of the Communications and Marketing staff occupy offices in the building.
+As of November, 2011, the building was unoccupied.
 Just to the south is the Caleb Mills House, built in 1836 by the college's first professor.
 Although Mills' specialties were the classical languages, like all the early professors he taught a variety of subjects prior to his retirement in 1876.
 Mills was College Librarian (1839-54, 1874-79).
 He was a strong advocate of a free public school system and served as Indiana Superintendent of Public Instruction for two years.
 Mills' descendants deeded the home to the college in 1926.
 It was the official residence of Presidents Hopkins (1926-40), Sparks (1941-56) and Trippet (1956-65).
 It now serves as an entertainment site and guest house for campus visitors.

 Proceed south to Lilly Library.
 Designed by Eric Gugler and opened in 1959, the building is named in honor of Eli Lilly, trustee (1944-77) and the college's most generous benefactor.
 The building was enlarged and renovated in 1991.
-The library's collection includes more than 300,000 non-periodical print volumes, 648 journals (with electronic access to approximately20,000 additional journals), and more than 16,000 DVD and VHS items.
+The library's collection includes more than 300,000 non-periodical print volumes, 435 printed journals (with electronic access to more than 19,500 additional journals), and more than 16,000 DVD and VHS items.
 Entering the building, you will find the circulation desk immediately to your left, and the 1832 Brew espresso bar just a few steps beyond, near the elevator.
 To reach the Robert J. Ramsay, Jr. Archival Center, take the elevator or the south stairs to the basement.
 The doors to the Archives were the original main entrance to the building.
-The college's Media Center (1st floor) and Writing Center (2nd floor) are also located in the library.
+The college's Media Center is located in the basement at the bottom of the north stairs.
 A bust of Eli Lilly resides at the bottom of the main staircase.
-At the top of the stairs is the Goodrich Room, where the trustees, the
+At the top of the stairs is the Goodrich Room, where the trustees, the faculty, and the Student Senate convene.
+For many students, the